floradora101/shophubecom/frontend/lib/utils/color-contrast-audit.md

 - **WCAG AA**: ✅ Passes for normal text (4.5:1 required)
 - **WCAG AAA**: ❌ Fails for normal text (7:1 required)
 - **Status**: ✅ Acceptable for body text, buttons, and large text
 - **Usage**: Safe for buttons, links, and UI elements.
-For small text requiring AAA, use primary-600 or primary-700.
+For small text requiring AAA, use primary-600.

 #### Primary-600 (#b91c1c) on White (#ffffff)